HL7/bulk-data/input/pagecontent/submit.md

 ##### `submissionStatus` Parameter

 The Data Provider uses the `submissionStatus` parameter to indicate the state of a submission to the Data Consumer.
-Values SHALL be drawn from the [Submission Status Value Set](ValueSet-submission-status.html), which constrains the [`http://hl7.org/fhir/event-status`](https://hl7.org/fhir/valueset-event-status.html) code system to:
+Values SHALL be drawn from the [Submission Status Value Set](ValueSet-submission-status.html), which constrains the [`http://hl7.org/fhir/event-status`](https://hl7.org/fhir/valueset-event-status.html) code system.
+These values have the following meanings:

-- `in-progress` (default if parameter is omitted): Indicates that there will be additional requests to the `$bulk-submit` endpoint for the `submitter` and `submissionId` combination in that request.
+- `in-progress` (default if parameter is omitted): Additional requests to the `$bulk-submit` endpoint are expected for the `submitter` and `submissionId` combination in that request.
-- `completed`: Indicates there will be no additional requests to the `$bulk-submit` endpoint for the `submitter` and `submissionId` combination in that request.
+- `completed`: No additional requests to the `$bulk-submit` endpoint are expected for the `submitter` and `submissionId` combination in that request.
-- `stopped`: Indicates that the submission is invalid.
+- `stopped`: The submission is invalid.
 The Data Consumer SHALL stop retrieving files and delete any data already processed from this submission.
-There will not be additional requests to the `$bulk-submit` endpoint for this `submitter` and `submissionId` combination.
+No additional requests to the `$bulk-submit` endpoint are expected for this `submitter` and `submissionId` combination.

 ###### Correcting Data Without Aborting